Maryvale/KYRA Certificate in

 Applications are welcome at any time of year.
 To apply, download the application form here.

-If you have a disability or any long-term condition that impacts on your day-to-day life, please download the Disability Support Form here and email it or post this to the Disability Support Coordinator (address included on the form), to ensure we can give you the best possible support during your course of study.
+If you have a disability or any long-term condition that impacts on your day-to-day life, please download the Accessibility Support Form, open and edit it in Acrobat Reader, and email or post the completed document to the Accessibility Coordinator (address included on the form), to ensure we can give you the best possible support during your course of study.
 Disclosing a disability will not be a factor in Institute’s decision as to whether or not to offer you a place on the course.
 However, it is important that the Institute knows if you have any specialist needs in order to provide you with appropriate support and facilities.
 This information will remain strictly confidential.
-For further information, please contact the Disability Support Coordinator by using the contact button below:
+For further information, please contact the Accessibility Coordinator by using the contact button below:

 For further information